chinamike65/hugo-tuolesi/content/book3/book3en.md

 The guru is the teacher who preaches the sutras and the Dharma, is the good teacher, the source of all good virtues, the teacher who acts for the Buddhas, fulfills the responsibilities that the Buddhas have not fulfilled, and guides the liberation of all living beings.
 Therefore, the guru is the root of the Path.

 Choosing a teacher is very important.
-To learn the Three Ways, you must first respect the guru, because the guru is not only the guru in this life, but also the reliance of future generations.
+To learn The Three Principal Aspects of the Path, you must first respect the guru, because the guru is not only the guru in this life, but also the reliance of future generations.
 Therefore, worshiping a guru is a great plan for all eternity.
 If you choose a good guru, you will benefit from it for eternity;

-Choosing the right guru is also very easy to achieve.
-If you choose a guru who does not have the qualifications and virtues, you will have great troubles.
+Choosing the right guru is also very easy.
+However, if you choose a guru who does not have the qualifications and virtues, you will have great troubles.

 For example, disciples who have not reached the level of tantric empowerment may break their precepts after empowerment, and they will fall into evil realms in future generations.
-A truly good teacher will observe, and a disciple will not impart empowerment until he reaches the level of empowerment.
+A truly good teacher will observe, and a disciple will not receive the empowerment until he reaches the level required for the empowerment.
 The same is true of precepts.
-If the precepts are pure, the guru will pass them on.
+If the vows are pure, the guru will pass them on.
 If the precepts are observed to be novel and fun, the virtuous guru will not pass them on.

-If you worship a bad guru, or a guru who has not achieved success in learning and cultivation, and cannot deeply understand the Buddhadharma, you may teach and guide your disciples misunderstandings.
+If you worship a bad guru, or a guru who has not achieved success in learning and cultivation, and does not deeply understand the Buddhadharma, they may teach and guide their disciples to misunderstanding.
 When the master rejects other dharmas, the disciples also reject them; when the master says that a certain bodhisattva is not good, the disciples also say the same, and the disciples also follow the master to hell, and in the end they all fall into the evil realm.

-Therefore, you must choose a good teacher, and you must not worship the teacher indiscriminately.
+Therefore, you must choose a good teacher, and you must not follow just any teacher indiscriminately.

 Choosing the right teacher is very, very important!

 After choosing a teacher with virtue and qualifications, if you want to be a teacher who guides your own practice, you must also take refuge in this teacher.

-First bow three times in front of the guru, and then follow the guru to recite the four refuges three times.
+First bow three times in front of the guru, and then follow the guru in reciting the four refuges three times.

 If you don't take refuge, you're not considered a master.
-Even if you listen to a certain guru teach the Dharma and participate in empowerment, you're not considered a master.
+Even if you listen to a certain guru teach the Dharma and participate in empowerments, you're not considered a master.

-After worshipping a master, one must have firm confidence in the master.
+After deciding to follow a master, you must have firm confidence in the master.

 If you can believe in the guru just like you believe in the Buddhas and Tathagatas, you can get the blessings of the Buddhas and Tathagatas in body, speech, and mind.

-Our troubles are like cotton, the blessings of Buddhas and Tathagatas are like sunshine, and the blessings of teachers are like magnifying glasses.
+Our troubles are like cotton, the blessings of Buddhas and Tathagatas are like sunshine, and the blessings of teachers are like a magnifying glass.

 32

-The magnifying glass can gather sunlight to burn cotton, and so does the blessing of the guru.
-The blessings of the Buddhas and Tathagatas converge on us through the guru, and troubles will soon be cut off.
+The magnifying glass can concentrate sunlight to burn cotton, and so does the blessing of the guru.
+The blessings of the Buddhas and Tathagatas converge on us through the guru, and troubles will soon be eliminated.

 33

 Section 1 - Qualifications of a Guru

- The guru we want to worship, in general, needs to meet five conditions: pure precepts; perfect understanding of the Dharma; great kindness and compassion; pure lineage; understanding of emptiness.
+The guru we want to follow, in general, needs to meet five conditions: pure precepts; perfect understanding of the Dharma; great kindness and compassion; pure lineage; understanding of emptiness.

 1. Basic requirements for a guru

-(1) Purity of the precepts
+(1) Purity of the vows

 As a guru, the precepts must be pure.